Enniskillen: Association football

-The town has two association football teams called Enniskillen Rangers and Enniskillen Town United F.C.

-Enniskillen Rangers are the current holders of the Irish Junior Cup, defeating Hill Street 5–1 on Monday, 1 May 2017.
-The match was played at the National Football Stadium at Windsor Park in Belfast.
-They play their home games at the Ball Range.
+As of season 2023/24, the town has five association football teams, Enniskillen Rangers, Enniskillen Town United F.C., Enniskillen Athletic, Enniskillen Galaxy and Enniskillen Rovers.
+Founded in 1953, Enniskillen Rangers are the oldest and most successful of these, having won the Irish Junior Cup five times, most recently in season 2023/24, when they defeated Cleary Celtic FC 2–0 in Stangmore Park, Dungannon, the Fermanagh & Western Division One title 19 times and the Mulhern Cup 16 times.
+They play their home games at The Ball Range.

 Enniskillen Rangers have several notable former players including Sandy Fulton and Jim Cleary.

 Enniskillen Town United F.C. currently play in the Fermanagh & Western 1st Division.
-Their most notable former player is Michael McGovern who currently plays for Norwich City F.C.
-At the moment, Enniskillen Town play their home games at The Lakeland Forum playing fields in Enniskillen.
+Their most notable former player is Michael McGovern who won 32 senior caps for Northern Ireland and as of January 2024 was on loan at Livingston F.C. from parent club Heart of Midlothian F.C.
+Enniskillen Town United F.C. currently play their home games at St Michael's GS Pavilion in Enniskillen.

 Rugby

 Enniskillen Rugby Football Club was founded in 1925 and plays its home games at Mullaghmeen.
 The club currently fields 4 senior men's teams, a senior ladies' team, a range of male and female youth teams, a vibrant mini section and a disability tag team called The Enniskillen Elks.
 Enniskillen XV won the Ulster Towns Cup in the 2018/19 season, defeating Ballyclare 19–0.
 The team currently play in Kukri Ulster Rugby Championship Division 1.

 The rugby club was formed on 28 August 1925, when 37 attended a meeting in Enniskillen Town Hall.
 The name Enniskillen Rugby Club was agreed and the club adopted the rules of the Dublin University Football Club.
 The first match was played on 30 September 1925 against Ballyshannon in County Donegal.